aossama00/Bank-System-Implementation-using-Agile-methodologies/README.md

 ## Product Backlog Items (ordered rationale):
 The rationale of this order of my Product Backlog Items is that our team see it is the most important thing to crete a secured database to hold all customers' accounts. then it must be secured to prevent data theft.
 Then the employee will need to login through a homepage to his account.
 After that the system verify his login details. to move the user (employee) to his account page (which is completed in sprint 2).
-Then employee and manager could be able to add records to the database.Then the design of the account of employee is done in sprint 2 which allow the employee to do all the customers ' account functionalities
+Then employee and manager could be able to add records to the database.Then the design of the account of employee is done in sprint 2 which allow the employee to do all the customers ' account functionalities.

 # Part 2